asness/timestretchgranulator/README.md

 3. interpolate the frames;
 4. resynthesize.

 But I think that granulation sounds better, particular for noisy samples.
+It takes a long time to generate high-quality output, but that's okay.